 This program constitutes the second half of AAI's

 Alpine Mountaineering and Technical Leadership Part 1 (AMTL).
-If you have successfully completed the Institute's course titled Alpinism 1, you will receive a $150 tuition waiver on this program.
+If you have successfully completed the Institute's course titled Alpinism 1 in the last 14 months, you will receive a $150 tuition waiver on this program.
 When you successfully complete this course, you will receive certification in AMTL Level 1, and satisfy prerequisites for AMTL Part 2.
 Alpinism 2 - Intermediate Mountaineering Curriculum

 For the first day of the alpine rock section of this program, we use an easily accessible cragging area just east of the Cascade crest.
 We work on anchors, belaying, and free climbing technique, and during this day you will also refresh your knowledge and develop more advanced skills with knots, building and equalizing anchors, and managing the rope.